princecodes247/monarch/README.md

  - `.nullable()`: Allows the field to accept null values.
  - `.default()`: Sets a default value if none is provided.
- - `optional()`: Makes the field optional, allowing it to be omitted.
+ - `.optional()`: Makes the field optional, allowing it to be omitted.

-### Literal - literal()
+### Literals

-The `literal` type allows you to define a schema with fixed possible values, similar to enums in TypeScript.
+The `literal()` type allows you to define a schema with fixed possible values, similar to enums in TypeScript.
 This is useful for enforcing specific, predefined values for a field.

 ```typescript
   const UserRoleSchema = createSchema("userRoles", {